determined-ai/determined/docs/training/setup-guide/custom-env.rst

      image: "my-user-name/my-repo-name:my-tag"

-where ``my-user-name`` is your Docker Hub user, ``my-repo-name`` is the name of the Docker Hub repository, and ``my-tag`` is the image tag to use (e.g., ``latest``).
+where ``my-user-name`` is your Docker Hub user, ``my-repo-name`` is the name of the Docker Hub repository, and ``my-tag`` is the image tag to use, such as ``latest``.

-If your image has been published to a private Docker Hub repository, you can also specify the credentials to use to access the repository:
+If you publish your image to a private Docker Hub repository, you can specify the credentials needed to access the repository:

 .. code:: yaml